GhostNet-archive/reconstruction-protocol/README.md

 Image dump:
 [omen_fragment.png]
 Strange.
-This fragment seems familiar... almost like it echoed elsewhere in the feed
+This fragment seems familiar... almost like it echoed elsewhere in the feed.

 Additional clues:
 [tweet_leak.png]